 In 1810 he bought an estate to the East, changing its name to Georgenpalais from Wallmodenschloss.
-Later on, the park got a new name, Georgengarten, which remains to date.
+Later, the park got a new name, Georgengarten, which remains to date.
 Though you are visiting a city in Germany, you won’t be at fault when you suddenly think you are in England.

 3. Lower Saxony State Museum

 After marveling at the magnificent buildings and architecture in Hanover, step into the Lower Saxony state museum for some more history.
-It’s near the New Town Hall, and you surely can’t miss it, given how impressive the building is.
+It’s near the New Town Hall, and you surely can’t miss it, given the impressive building.

-A tour inside this museum reveals even more incredible pieces of ancient history.
-The impressive collection dates as far back as the 11th century.
-There are plenty of historical artifacts in this museum that can help you visualize how life was back then.
+A tour inside this museum reveals even more incredible pieces of ancient history—the impressive collection dates back as the 11th century.
+Plenty of historical artifacts in this museum can help you visualize how life was back then.

-Additionally, the whole family can enjoy a dinosaur’s life-sized skeleton together with a large vivarium.
-And, that doesn’t even cover half of what this museum has on display. ‘
+The whole family can also enjoy a dinosaur’s life-sized skeleton with a large vivarium.
+And that doesn’t even cover half of what this museum has on display. ‘

 Head over to the archeological department and travel back almost half a million years.
 There’s a whole collection of artifacts, making this museum a must-feature item on your things to do in Hanover.